What is Environmental Protection License?

 Once the receipt of inspection fee is received, a team of officers will carry out a field inspection in order to assess the data furnished in the application with respect to the industry and to decide the possibility to operate such industry with controlling pollution.

 Inspection team will prepare a report based on the field inspection details regarding the industry, technical reports provided by the applicant and social aspects along with their recommendations.

 For industries in List “A” , list “B” and list “C”

 If the site is recommended proceed to next step.

 If the recommendation suggested requesting a proposal for additional pollution control measures, (the industrialists can consult reputed Consultants / Specialist) the industrialist will be informed to fulfill such request.
 Decision to issue the EPL will be made based on the evaluation of the additional details provided by the applicant.
 Proceed to next step.

-If it is decided to refuse issuing of the licence, the applicant will be informed accordingly.
+If it is decided to refuse issuing of the license, the applicant will be informed accordingly.

-According to the provisions of the National Environmental Act, any applicant for a licence who is aggrieved by the refusal by the Authority to grant a licence may within thirty (30) days, after the date of notification of such decision to him/her, appeal in writing against such decision, to the Secretary of the Ministry of Environment.
+According to the provisions of the National Environmental Act, any applicant for a license who is aggrieved by the refusal by the Authority to grant a license may within thirty (30) days, after the date of notification of such decision to him/her, appeal in writing against such decision, to the Secretary of the Ministry of Environment.

 Technical Evaluation Committee